pyhys/minimalmodbus/docs/develop.rst

 Webpage
 ------------------------------------------------------------------------------
-The HTML theme on http://minimalmodbus.sourceforge.net/ is the Sphinx 'sphinx_rtd_theme' theme.
+The HTML theme used is the Sphinx 'sphinx_rtd_theme' theme.

 Note that Sphinx version 1.3 or later is required to build the documentation.